 Our list of the Top 10 Garth Brooks Songs culls the best of all of his material across his entire chart-breaking career.

-'Ain't Goin' Down ('Til The Sun Comes Up)'
+"Ain't Goin' Down ('Til the Sun Comes Up)"From: 'In Pieces' (1993)

-Brooks showed his more playful side with this up-tempo hit, whose deliberately provocative lyrics were riddled with sexual innuendo.
-The song features an impressive vocal performance in which Brooks delivers the lyrics in a rapid-fire manner that partially obscures many of the more suggestive lines.
-Many Brooks-inspired 'American Idol' hopefuls have attempted to tackle this tongue-tying tune, but his commanding vocal charisma can't be matched.
+Brooks shows his more playful side with this uptempo hit, the deliberately provocative lyrics of which are riddled with sexual innuendo.
+The song features an impressive vocal performance, in which Brooks delivers the lyrics in a rapid-fire manner that partially obscures many of the more suggestive lines.
+Many Brooks-inspired American Idol hopefuls have attempted to tackle this tongue-tying tune, but his commanding vocal charisma can't be matched.
 The spitfire song was released in 1993, and reached No. 1 after an impressive six-week race to the top.

-'Much Too Young (To Feel This Damn Old)'
+"Much Too Young (to Feel This Damn Old)"From: 'Garth Brooks' (1989)

 Lies, adultery and murder provide the ammunition behind the narrative storyline of this 1992 toe-tapper about a truck driving daddy and a mama who has needs.
 "Papa was a good'n / But the jealous kind / Papa loved Mama / Mama loved men / Mama's in the graveyard / Papa's in the pen."
 Co-written by Brooks and Kim Williams, the surprisingly fun song -- given the subject matter -- reached No. 3 in Billboard's Hot Country Songs chart.

-Brooks has always looked for inspirational songs to record, and 'The River' may be first among them.
+Brooks has always looked for inspirational songs to record, and "The River" may be first among them.
 Co-written by Brooks and Victoria Shaw, the song's gentle, breezy opening gives way to a powerful chorus, with a lyric that encourages everyday people to experience all they can from life: "Don't you sit upon the shoreline and say you're satisfied / Choose to chance the rapids, and dare to dance the tide."
-Released as the fifth and final single from 'Ropin' the Wind,' the song became Brooks' ninth No. 1 hit.
+Released as the fifth and final single from Ropin' the Wind, the song became Brooks' ninth No. 1 hit.

-Brooks was the hottest star in country music by the time he released 'Unanswered Prayers.'
+Brooks was the hottest star in country music by the time he released "Unanswered Prayers."
 Written by Brooks with Pat Alger and Larry Bastian, the song tells the story of a man who runs into his old flame at a high school game, and realizes that though he used to pray fervently that they would be together one day, his life has turned out better by being with his wife.
 The song's hook, "Some of God's greatest gifts are unanswered prayers," would go on to inspire a TV movie.
 Brooks has said the song was based on a real-life encounter with his high school sweetheart.

-'If Tomorrow Never Comes' is one of several of Brooks' songs to touch on the subject of death, which is normally not radio fare.
-Written by Brooks and Kent Blazy, the song talks about a man who lies awake at night, wondering if he died in his sleep, if his wife would truly understand how much he had loved her: "Is the love I gave her in the past / Gonna be enough to last / If tomorrow never comes?"
+"If Tomorrow Never Comes" is one of several of Brooks' songs to touch on the subject of death, which is normally not radio fare.
+Written by Brooks and Kent Blazy, the song talks about a man who lies awake at night wondering, if he died in his sleep, if his wife would truly understand how much he had loved her: "Is the love I gave her in the past / Gonna be enough to last / If tomorrow never comes?"
 Released as Brooks' second single, it became his first No. 1 hit, and is one of his signature songs.

-'Friends in Low Places' was the first single from 'No Fences,' which would go on to be one of Brooks' biggest albums.
+"Friends in Low Places" was the first single from No Fences, which would go on to be one of Brooks' biggest albums.
 Written by DeWayne Blackwell and Earl Bud Lee, the song was reportedly inspired when Lee forgot his wallet at a Nashville eatery, then quipped, "Don't worry, I have friends in low places.
 I know the cook."
 The song spent four weeks at No. 1.
-A night of karaoke is never complete without a rendition of this classic, which won Single of the Year honors at both the CMA and ACM Awards that year.
+A night of karaoke is never complete without a rendition of this classic, which won Single of the Year honors at both the CMA Awards and ACM Awards that year.

-Rarely has a song touched the lives of as many people as Garth's timeless tune, 'The Dance.'
-The song contains some of the most poetically beautiful lyrics, and the music video, which contains archived footage of Martin Luther King, John Kennedy and other social activists, acted as a political platform to unite people, despite gender, color and religion.
-Written by Tony Arata, the song was a breakout hit, and has since become iconic.
+Rarely has a song touched the lives of as many people as Garth's timeless tune, "The Dance."
+The song contains some of the most poetically beautiful lyrics, and the music video, which contains archived footage of Martin Luther King Jr., John F. Kennedy and other social activists, acted as a political platform to unite people, despite gender, color and religion.
+Written by Tony Arata, the song was a breakout hit and has since become iconic.
 It more than deserves to top this list of the Top 10 Garth Brooks Songs.